Flat space gravity at finite cutoff: Boundary theory on non-spherical spaces

 There are additional bulk geometries consistent with \eqref{bdrymetRindler}.
 Besides the compactification of Rindler space, there are also $(d-1)$ vacuum geometries with toroidal boundary topology, each given by one of the spatial cycles capping off in the interior.
 For example, let us say $x_1$ caps off.
 Then the correct bulk geometry is given by \be ds^2 = d\t^2 + dr^2 + r^2 dx_1^2 + dx_a^2,\quad x_1 \sim x_1 + 2\pi,\quad x_a \sim x_a + L_a,\quad \t \sim \t + \b, \ee where we sum over $a = 2,\dots,d-1$.
 To match \eqref{bdrymetRindler} at $r = r_c$, we set

-Noting that $r_c = \frac{1}{K}$, the bulk lengths $\beta$ and $L_a$ are fixed as
+Noting that $r_c = 1/K$, the bulk lengths $\beta$ and $L_a$ are fixed as

-Observe that these vacuum geometries and the black hole geometry are all the same Euclidean geometry.
+Observe that these vacuum geometries and the black hole geometry are all the same.
 They are distinguished by which cycle caps off in the interior.
 This is precisely what happens in AdS/CFT when the boundary theory is a $(d-1)$-dimensional torus: besides the compactified black brane solution there are $(d-1)$ vacuum geometries, each given by the AdS soliton \cite{Horowitz:1998ha} and distinguished by which spatial direction caps off in the interior.

 We will assume this exhausts the set of solutions which contribute to our boundary value problem.
+(The geometry known as ``hot flat space" $ds^2 = d\t^2 + dr^2 + dx_i^2$ with $\t \sim \t + \b$ can only accommodate $K = 0$ on constant radial slices and so does not appear in our analysis for general $K$.)
 To see which phases dominate as we vary our boundary data, we need to calculate the on-shell actions of the various solutions.
 For ease of notation, let us denote $\tilde{\tau}$ as $\tilde{x}_0$ and $\tilde{\beta}$ as $\tilde{L}_0$.
 Denoting the on-shell action of the geometry with a contractible $x_\alpha$-cycle by $I_\alpha$ (where $\alpha = 0,1,\dots,d-1$), we find that

 where $F_\alpha$ is a high-temperature free energy with $\tilde{x}_\alpha$ taken as the thermal circle.
 Thus, the partition function takes the form written in \cite{Belin:2016yll} for the AdS/CFT problem, but in terms of the conformal length scales: